Tram-One/tram-one/README.md

 ### Why?
-Tram-One is a project built to make exposing custom elements easy, and to have redux-like state management, and basic routing by default.
+Tram-One is a project built to make exposing custom elements easy, and to have global and component state management with react-like hooks, and basic routing by default.
 It was created out of  the frustration of having to scaffold the same dependencies over and over again.

 Tram-One was also created to avoid a lot of the syntax that locks you into frameworks like Vue and React.
 The components written here can mimic the syntax